 In a non-automated world, an IT consumer, such as a developer, requests a new server or set of servers.
 The request will require network, storage, compute and security provisioning, etc. The developer may then have to seek specific approvals, ensure completion, and so on.
 While there are many steps to this process, they are very static in the way in which they are carried out, even though they are currently manual steps.
 These steps can be mapped out into a workflow, and automation or scripting tools can be fairly easily put in place to take away the manual touch points of this process.
 That is automation.
 Network operation center (NOC) administrators can input the required unique data and kick off a series of scripted processes that will provision the various data center resources once approvals are in place.

 Automation simplifies processes and alleviates repetition in static workflows, but it is not orchestration.
 And without orchestration, we’re still not talking cloud.
 Orchestration involves tying disparate automated processes and IT resources together using workflows, and typically providing a portal from which those workflows can be managed.
-Additionally, orchestration can tie in approval processes at defined points in a given workflow.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines starting in Server/Network administration (Novell networks that is.) ...
+Additionally, orchestration can tie in approval processes at defined points in a given workflow.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
+From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio